Everest Base Camp Trek – 12 Days

 Accommodation Around EBC Trek

-The accommodations available in the Everest Base Camp Trek route are usually tea houses, lodges, and guesthouses.
-The tea houses and lodges are budget-friendly and provide basic facilities like beds, blankets, and pillows.
+Accommodations along the Everest Base Camp Trek route are usually tea houses, lodges, and guesthouses.
+The tea houses and lodges are budget-friendly and offer basic amenities such as beds, blankets, and pillows.
 The rooms are twin-sharing with shared bathrooms and communal dining spaces.

 Although you have a choice among luxury options at lower elevations, including Lukla and Namche Bazaar, tea houses are the only option as you gain elevation.
 The luxury hotel provides all the facilities, including a hot shower, charging, and an attached bathroom.
 However, the teahouses lack the facilities and cost extra if you prefer those.